infor-design/enterprise/README.md

-# Welcome to Gramercy Park
+# Welcome to Soho 2.0

-[Gramercy Park](http://en.wikipedia.org/wiki/Gramercy_Park) is the next generation of Hook and Loop's Html controls for Infor Applications.
+Soho 2.0 is the next generation of Hook and Loop's Html controls for Infor Applications.
 This version is built from the ground up to be responsive, touch friendly, more flexible and completely accessible.
 Only the most accessible and responsive controls from the previous set are retained in this new set.

 For guidelines on when and where to use the controls see the [Soho Style Guide](http://soho.infor.com).